 The possibilities are endless, and pulling off new and inventive tether stunts are truly rewarding – much more than simply using many of the guns, rocket launchers, grenade launchers and shoulder‐mounted nukes the game has to offer (and those are fun too, so that says a lot).
 The grappling hook truly feels like a superpower in this game – almost like if you’re using the Force to pull objects into each other.

-Unfortunately, you don’t always have the time to really think and plan your grappling to pull off awesome stuff, because if you stand still (by which I mean “move with less than 50 km/h”) too much in a firefight, the numerous and constantly-replenishing enemies will surely get you.
+Unfortunately, you don’t always have the time to really think and plan your grappling to pull off awesome stuff, because if you stand still (by which I mean “move at less than 50 km/h”) too much in a firefight, the numerous and constantly‐replenishing enemies will surely get you.
 I’d like for the game to hold back the number of enemies and reinforcements a bit, in order to allow you to experiment more with new ways to combine the grappling hook with all the explosives present in military bases.
 In this manner, Just Cause 3 is like a sandbox with those annoying bullies who constantly show up to knock down your unfinished castle.

 You do get as many chances as you like, though: After completing the story, you enter a “sandbox mode” where you can re‐oppress settlements in order to

 liberate them blow them up all over again.
 That’s a nice touch!

 Challenges to the rescue

 While it’s fun to blow stuff up – even huge bridges can be blown up this time around – there’s no getting away from the realization that the world is rather monotonous.
 Sure, a village is decidedly different from a military base, and there are differences between military bases and outposts, but with few exceptions, all the settlements feel the same as their brethren in the same category.
 This certainly isn’t Skyrim, where every detour is an opportunity for a new adventure; instead, it seems you’re barely meant to notice the world in between all the explosions and grapple‐chuting.